 Patrimony is the sum total of all personal and real entitlements, including movable and immovable property, belonging to a real person.
 Under the French legal system, Patrimony is the envelop that contains all of a person's rights and obligations which can be assigned a monetary value.
 In traditional French legal doctrine, each person whether physical or juridical can only have one patrimony.
 National patrimony is the heritage or accumulated reserves of a nation.
 National patrimony also encompasses a nation's non-monetary wealth or reserves, such as its national monuments, cuisine, and artistic heritage.

-Trust and Patrimony - Lionel Smith
+Trust and Patrimony - Lionel Smith.

 Abstract: The French jurist Pierre Lepaulle argued that the common law trust could be best understood, in civilian terms, as a patrimony by appropriation.
 This argument has been influential in some civilian receptions of the trust.
 Lepaulle misunderstood the nature of the common law trust, which is founded on the obligations owed by the trustee in relation to the trust property.